StackTips

 android:exported="false"/>

 Android supports two clock types for alarm service.
-Once is elapsed real time and other is real time clock (RTC).
+Once is elapsed in real time and the other is a real-time clock (RTC).
 Elapsed real time uses the time since the device last booted.
-Real-time clock (RTC) uses UTC time for alarm service clock.
-RTC is most commonly used for setting alarm service in android.
+Real-time clock (RTC) uses UTC for alarm service clock.
+RTC is most commonly used for setting alarm services in Android.

-1. Bound Service - Service which call indefinitely in between activity.
+1. Bound Service - Service which calls indefinitely in between activities.
 An Android component may bind itself to a Service using bindservice ().
 A bound service would run as long as the other application components are bound to it.
 As soon as they unbind, the service destroys itself.

 A service can be run by the system, If someone calls Context.startService() or bindService() method.

-1. onStartCommand() - This method is called when the service be started by calling startService().
+1. onStartCommand() - This method is called when the service is started by calling startService().
 Once this method executes, the service is started and can run in the background indefinitely.
 If you implement this, it is your responsibility to stop the service when its work is done, by calling stopSelf() or stopService().
-If you are defining your service as, bounded service then you don?t need to implement this method.
+If you are defining your service as, a bounded service then you don't need to implement this method.

-2. onBind() - You need to override this method, only if you are defining your service as bounded service.
-This method is called, when another component wants to bind with the service by calling bindService().
+2. onBind() - You need to override this method, only if you are defining your service as a bounded service.
+This method is called when another component wants to bind with the service by calling bindService().
 In your implementation of this method, you must provide an interface that clients use to communicate with the service, by returning an IBinder.
-You must always implement this method, but if you don?t want to allow binding, then you should return null.
+You must always implement this method, but if you don't want to allow binding, then you should return null.

 3. onCreate()- This method is called while the service is first created.
 Here all the service initialization is done.
 This method is never called again.